Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 | viewer.downloadPromptReminderDelay | In seconds, specify the amount of time to delay a reminder prompt, to the Digital Workspace user, before displaying another download large file message.
 The default is `30`. |
 | viewer.fileAutoDownloadSizeThresholdInMB | In megabytes, specify the largest file size a file can be, before the Digital Workspace does not download it automatically.
 The default is `15`. |

+## Dynamic view

+You can edit the columns you want to see in any of the file views in the Digital Workspace.
+This configuration applies to the view you are in and any additional pagination part of that view.
+Currently the selection reverts back to the original view, once you click away.

+1. Log in to the Digital Workspace.

+2. In the view you want to adjust, select the three dots on the top right.

+3. Deselect the columns you don't want to see in the view and then click **Apply**.

+    The columns are no longer visible in the view.

+### Configure default columns

+A system administrator can use the `app.extension.json` file to configure which columns are visible by default.
+If the file is not adjusted all the columns will show by default.

+1. Open your `../digital-workspace/app.extension.json` file.

+2. Add `"isHidden": true` to any of the columns of the `files`, `libraries`, or `trashcan` sections of the file, and then save it.
+For example, to hide the `role` column in the `libraries` section:

+      ```json
+      {
+      "id": "app.libraries.role",
+      "key": "role",
+      "title": "APP.DOCUMENT_LIST.COLUMNS.ROLE",
+      "type": "text",
+      "class": "adf-no-grow-cell",
+      "sortable": true,
+      "template": "app.columns.libraryRole",
+      "desktopOnly": false,
+      "isHidden": true,
+      "order": 40
+    },
+    ```

+    The `role` column no longer displays by default.

 ## Permissions

 Permissions for folders and files in the Digital Workspace can be assigned and viewed easily.